Skip to Content

 How can I protect my assets during property division in a divorce?

-There are several steps you can take to protect your assets during the property division process, including keeping detailed records of your assets and debts, obtaining appraisals of valuable assets, and consulting with a qualified attorney to understand your rights and options.
-Additionally, you may consider entering into a prenuptial or postnuptial agreement to specify how property will be divided in the event of divorce.
+You can take several steps to protect your assets during the property division process, including keeping detailed records of your assets and debts, obtaining appraisals of valuable assets, and consulting with a qualified attorney to understand your rights and options.
+Additionally, you may consider entering a prenuptial or postnuptial agreement to specify how property will be divided in divorce.